19th Century. England.

 Jerald: This is quite serious.

-Jerald: Do you think he st–took my cuff links?
+Jerald: Do you think he made off with my cuff links?

 Meredith: One cannot be sure.